abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:bbca442764
 ## Version control in RStudio IDE

 Git is a particular implementation of a version control system.
-A version control system is a software tool which manages and keeps track of changes to source code over time.
-Some of its chief benefits include:
+A version control system is a software tool which manages and keeps track of changes to files over time.
+Typical file types are text files, such as source code (but it could also be an essay or a thesis, or images etc).
+Think of it as a sophisticated, digital log book where every change to a file is recorded, so that at any given point in time you can always go back to a certain file version (or even restore entire folders).

+Some of the chief benefits of version control include:

+- Ability to view the differences between two versions of your code
 - Ability to revert back to older versions of your code
-- Ability to view the differences between two versions of your code
 - Ability to review the history of your code
 - Ability to determine when a bug was introduced
-- Ability to experiment with new features without worrying
+- Ability to experiment with new features without worrying about losing functioning code

+ADD THE CLASSIC PHD CARTOON HERE

 RStudio implements support for two version control systems: Git and Subversion.
 We will focus on Git.